 Definition

-A knowledge graph is a structured representation of information in which real-world entities (people, devices, miners, firmware versions) are stored as nodes and the relationships between them are stored as labelled edges.
-Knowledge is typically encoded as triples — a subject, a predicate, and an object — so that “Antminer S21” (subject) “uses chip” (predicate) “BM1370” (object) becomes a single machine-readable fact.
-Linking thousands of such triples produces a graph that both humans and software can traverse and reason over.
+A knowledge graph is a structured representation of information in which real-world entities — people, devices, miners, firmware versions — are stored as nodes and the relationships between them are stored as labelled edges.
+Knowledge is typically encoded as triples: a subject, a predicate, and an object, so that "Antminer S21" (subject) "uses chip" (predicate) "BM1368" (object) becomes a single machine-readable fact.
+Linking thousands of such triples produces a graph that both humans and software can traverse and reason over, and it is the quiet backbone of modern search engines, AI assistants, and any serious technical reference.

 How it differs from a plain database